vokal/Vokoder/README.md

 // The unique key is an NSString to uniquely identify local entities.
 If nil, each import can create duplicate objects.
 VOKManagedObjectMapper *mapper = [VOKManagedObjectMapper mapperWithUniqueKey:VOKKeyForInstanceOf(VOKPerson, ticketNumber)
                                                                      andMaps:maps];
-// By default, missing parameters and null parameters in the import data will nil out an attribute's value
+// By default, missing parameters and null parameters in the import data will nil out an attribute's value.
 // With ignoreNullValueOverwrites set to YES, the maps will leave existing attributes alone unless new data is provided. mapper.ignoreNullValueOverwrites = YES;
 // By default, Vokoder will complain about every single parameter that can't be set.